COMMITTEE ON OVERSIGHT AND GOVERNMENT REFORM

 Americans have a right to know that the money Washington takes from them is well spent.
 And Americans deserve an efficient, effective and responsive government to the people for whom it exists.
 The Committee on Oversight and Government Reform is responsible for conducting oversight, advancing transparency, and instilling accountability throughout the Executive Branch.

 The Committee also has legislative jurisdiction over the District of Columbia, the government procurement process, federal personnel systems, the Postal Service and other matters.
 There is no program or agency beyond the reach of the investigations and oversight of this Committee.
-I intend to actively engage on this committee, particularly on the two subcommittees to which I was appointed.
+I intend to actively engage on this committee, the subcommittee I chair, as well as the subcommittee on which I sit.

 For more information: oversight.house.gov